 NAPEG Student Awards

 Once again there will be cash prizes of $1000 each for the best technical oral and poster presentations.
 Please note that to be eligible for the poster award, students are required to give a soap box talk.
 The conference organizers thank the NAPEG Education Foundation for sponsoring these awards.
-The winners will be announced in Capitol Theatre 1 on Thursday, November 21, 2019.
+The 2019 winners were announced in Capitol Theatre 1 on Thursday, November 21, 2019.
+They are:

 Finnigan Award for Northern Research

-This year the Northwest Territories and Nunavut Association of Professional Engineers and Geoscientists (NAPEG) is pleased to announce the inauguration of a new award designed to provide a student with funding to attend the Geoscience Forum.
+Presented by the Northwest Territories and Nunavut Association of Professional Engineers and Geoscientists (NAPEG), this award is designed to provide a student with funding to attend the Geoscience Forum.
 The Finnigan Award for Northern Research is inspired by Dr. Craig Finnigan.
 Applications for 2019 will be accepted until October 15, 2019 for the Yukon and NWT conferences.

 Dr. Craig Finnigan was a Professional Geoscientist who spent the majority of his short career working across the Canadian north for industry, government, and academia.
 Craig passed away in 2014 at the age of 45, however his passion for geoscientific field work and exploration has left an imprint on those who worked with him over the years.
 He was recognized in 2014 with the prestigious Huestis Award (AMEBC) for his role in the discovery of the Coffee gold deposits in the Yukon.
 Craig was an adamant supporter of students and education.
 As an Adjunct Professor at Western University, he co-supervised a number of graduate student theses, including studies on the Coffee gold deposits in Yukon and uranium mineralization at the Lac Cinquante uranium deposit in Nunavut.
 To honour Craig’s memory, a student focused scholarship that encourages presentation at northern conferences has been established.